adafruit/Wippersnapper_Boards/README.md

 This repository contains Adafruit and user-submitted description models of hardware for use with Adafruit.io WipperSnapper Beta.

-These hardware description models (HDMs) are similar in concept to IoT digital twins, virtual representations of physical development boards.
-They contain everything the Adafruit.io broker needs to know about the device connecting to it.
+These hardware description models (HDMs) are similar in concept to IoT "digital twins", virtual representations of physical development boards.
+They contain everything Adafruit.io WipperSnapper needs to know about the device connecting to it.

-# Repository Contents
-`description`: Contains hardware description models.

-`boards.json`: An index of hardware within `descriptions/` containing hardware USB vendor ID (vid) and product ID (pid).

 # What is a hardware description model?
 A hardware description model (HDM) describes the contents (information, properties, physical components) of a development board.